atdyck/ACKS-HFH/Chapter02.md

 ## Character Classes

-In the Adventurer Conqueror King System, there are two types of classes: human classes and demi-human classes.
-Humans are the most widespread of all races.
-Their ambition, cunning, and courage have led them to settle most of the known world, so most characters in the game will belong to one of the human classes.

-The core human classes described in these rules are the fighter, mage, cleric, and thief.
+The classes described in these rules are the fighter, thief.
 Four additional human classes, the assassin, bard, bladedancer, and explorer, are provided to show how the core classes can be customized for specific archetypes within a campaign setting.

 Compared to humans, demi-humans are rare, and generally more specialized.
 Demi-human classes are defined by their race, with different classes available for dwarves, elves, and other demi-humans.
 The demi-human classes described in these rules are the dwarven vaultguard, dwarven craftpriest, elven spellsword, and elven nightblade.

 Selecting equipment and proficiencies can be time-consuming, especially for new players.
 As a faster alternative, we offer a pre-generated template for each class, with weapons, armor, equipment, proficiencies, and spells ready for play.
 If you want to use these templates, you can skip step 8 (picking proficiencies and spells) and 9 (rolling for starting wealth and purchasing equipment) of character generation and simply use the template.
 A variety of additional templates, new classes, and rules for creating customized classes are available in the Adventurer Conqueror King System Player's Companion, available separately from Autarch.

-## Core Classes

 ### Fighter